mahavedalla/mahavedalla/docs/questions/nibbana/can-nibbana-be-described.md

-# Can Nibbāna be described?
+Question: Can Nibbāna be described?
 Answer in Brief: -
  Category: Nibbāna
 Sutta References: AN 4.174